 - That problem is solved, the business is saved, and your product is the hero

-A compelling narrative that captures the feelings and frustrations of your prospects shows them you get them, you’re on the same page, and you’re here to help.
+A compelling narrative that captures the feelings and frustrations of your prospect shows them that you understand them, you’re on the same page, and you’re here to help.

 Maybe this is the story of how your product was born, to solve a problem internally at your own company.
 Maybe it’s the story of one of your successful customers.
-Or maybe it’s just a narrative that they can relate to.
+Or maybe it’s just a narrative that they can relate to and see themselves in.

-In any case, the use of stories instead of facts makes your presentation more memorable.
-According to one study, people only retain about 5-10% of the information they hear as statistics.
-But they’ll remember 65-70% of the information they hear as stories.
+In any case, using stories instead of just facts makes your presentation more memorable.
+According to one study, people only retain about 5-10 percent of the statistical information they hear.
+But they’ll remember 65-70 percent of the information they hear as stories.

-Take advantage of that fact by turning your data into a narrative.
+Take advantage of this fact: Turn your data into a narrative.

 Once you’ve prepared your sales deck and accompanying script, you’re ready to nail your next sales presentation.